code-with-divyanshu/react_js_code/12_Mega_Blog/README.md

 1-Create RTE commponent using react and tinymce-react npm package for a text-editor and add value to a form.

 2-Create PostForm component which is about how to handle post-form data it's very commplicated and very imp topic.

+3-Create form to get slug to every user based on there post title.